-NASEO represents the energy offices in the states, territories and the District of Columbia.
-The REAP program, and the other critical programs in the energy title of the last multi-year Farm Bill, helps create jobs, increases agricultural productivity, saves energy for farmers, ranchers and rural small businesses, generates energy, promotes use of alternative fuels, reduces our dependence on imported petroleum and saves money in rural America.
+NASEO represents the energy offices in the 56 states, territories and the District of Columbia.
+The REAP program, and the other critical programs in the energy title of the last multi-year Farm Bill, helps the private sector create jobs, supports increased agricultural productivity and operational efficiency, reduces energy costs for farmers, ranchers and rural small businesses, generates home-grown energy, promotes use of alternative fuels produced by America's farmers, and further reduces our dependence on imported petroleum.
 The cost is very low and the payback is very high.